idksantix/Airlock-Control-System-HIL-Testbench/README.md

 - Threading used for smooth animations and serial communication
 - Frame-rate independent gate animations
-- Collision detection prevents rover passing through closed gates
-- Anti-flicker system for stable visual updates
 - Comprehensive error handling for serial communication

-## 🤝 Contributing

-This project was developed for the European Rover Challenge 2025.
-Contributions should align with ERC competition requirements and safety standards.

 ## ⚠️ Safety Considerations